-In this piece, self-advocate Ethan Hirschberg reflects on how social anxiety and stress can often be a result of underlying issues or worries.
+In this piece, a self-advocate reflects on how social anxiety and stress can often be a result of underlying issues or worries.

 I’m not exactly sure why, but recently I’ve noticed that my social skills haven’t been on point.
 They’ve never been fantastic, however, right now I feel that my interactions have been more bumpy than in the past.
 You all know from one of my previous posts how I have certain difficulties.
 Within the past month, these difficult situations seem to be increasing.